By Michael O'Leary; The Regimental Rogue

 Reference: RG 150, Accession 1992-93/166, Box 1965-1

-If you are having problems identifying the correct file, please consult this section.
+Please consult the following section, if you are having problems identifying the correct file.

 In brief, files will cost 40 cents per page plus postage and each file may be between 25 and 75 (on average).
 Once the LAC has your order, either by letter, facsimile or through their on-line ordering system, it can take four to six weeks to receive the records.
 (This time can increase if they are backlogged, as they can be around Remembrance Day or other times when people's interest in researching their soldiers ancestors is piqued.
 Ordering a digital copy may reduce your wait time.